-Board Committees: Ethics and Corporate Governance Committee

-Other current listed Public Company Directorship: None

-Other current Public Company Directorship within past 5 years: None
+Director: since April 2015 Board Committees: Ethics and Corporate Governance Committee Listed Public Company Directorships: None Listed Public Company Directorships within past 5 years: None

 Relevant business experience: Skills in corporate governance, business administration and financial engineering processes.
-Relevant business experience in the industry, with subsquent in-depth knowledge of the business world at both national and international level.
-Responsible for negotiating and developing partnerships with multinational companies (Dupont, BP Chemicals, Rhone Poulenc, Signode Packaging Solutions, among others).
+Relevant business experience in the industry, with subsequent in-depth knowledge of the business world at both national and international level.
+Responsible for negotiating and developing partnerships with multinational companies (Dupont, BR Chemicals, Rhone Poulenc, Signode Packaging Solutions, among others).
 Led the process of acquiring AGA - Álcool e Géneros Alimentares, S.A., which culminated in the purchase of the Portuguese state-owned company (1994), its restructuring and in the development of new business areas (pharmaceutical products).

-- Banco Santander de Negócios, S.A., banking institution: - Member of the Board of Directors > 2005 to 2010.

-- IMF International Monetary Fund, its mission is to stimulate global monetary cooperation, protect financial stability, facilitate international trade: - Member of the European Advisory Board > 2010 to 2012. - Trilateral Commission, discussion forum: - Member of the European Consultative Committee > 2010 to 2011. - IFD Financial Institution for Development, entity dedicated to carrying out operations that address market failures in the financing of viable small and medium-sized enterprises: - Member of the Audit Committee > 2017 to 2019; and - Member of the Board of Directors > 2015 to 2019. - Portuguese Business Association ("Associação Empresarial de Portugal"), aims to defend the interests of all entrepreneurs and of all companies with SME status: - Vice Chairman of AEP > 1996 to 1999. - Confederation of Portuguese Industry ("Confederação da Indústria Portuguesa"), protects the interests of private enterprise in Portugal: - Member of the Consultative Council > 2002 to 2003.
+- Banco Santander de Negócios, S.A., banking institution: - Member of the Board of Directors > 2005 to 2010. - IMF International Monetary Fund, its mission is to stimulate global monetary cooperation, protect financial stability, facilitate International trade: - Member of the European Advisory Board > 2010 to 2012. - Trilateral Commission, discussion forum: - Member of the European Consultative Committee > 2010 to 2011. - IFD Financial Institution for Development, entity dedicated to carrying out operations that address market failures in the financing of viable small and medium-sized enterprises: - Member of the Audit Committee > 2017 to 2019; and - Member of the Board of Directors > 2015 to 2019. - Portuguese Business Association ('Associação Empresarial de Portugal"'), aims to defend the interests of all entrepreneurs and of all companies with SME status: - Vice Chairman of AEP > 1996 to 1999. - Confederation of Portuguese Industry ("Confederação da Indústria Portuguesa"), protects the interests of private enterprise in Portugal: - Member of the Consultative Council > 2002 to 2003.

-- President of the General Council of Universidade Nova de Lisboa > 2019 to 2022: - Nova SBE Advisory Board Estoril Conferences > 2022; - Managing Partner of ALETSE Real Estate > 2011 to date; - Senior International Consultant of Roland Berger Holding GmbH > 2019 to 2020; - Chairman of Forum Portugal Global > 2017 to date; - Chairman of the Portuguese Group of the Trilateral Commission - Member of the Advisory Board of Ar.Co Center for Art and Visual Communication > 1996 to date: - Member of the Council of Founders and of the Remuneration Committee of the Museu de Arte Moderna da Fundação de Serralves > 1989 to date; - Member of the Portuguese Group in the Bilderberg Meeting > 2019;

-- Guatemala's Consul General in Portugal > 1994 to 2014; - Entrepreneurship and Excellence Award > 2010; - Businesswoman Award > 1999; - Commissioner of Expo 98 > 1998; and - Awarded the Dona Adelaide Ferreira Award > 1998.
+- President of the General Council of Universidade Nova de Lisboa > 2019 to 2022; - Nova SBE Advisory Board Estoril Conferences > 2022; - Managing Partner of ALETSE Real Estate > 2011 to date; - $\circ$ Senior International Consultant of Roland Berger Holding GmbH > 2019 to 2020; - Chairman of Forum Portugal Global > 2017 to date; - Chairman of the Portuguese Group of the Trilateral Commission; - District Vice-Chairman of Porto SEDES Associação para o Desenvolvimento Económico Social; - Vice-Chairman of the Coordinating Council SEDES Associação para o Desenvolvimento Económico Social > July 2024 and to date; - Chairman of the Board of Trustees of the Universidade Nova de Lisboa Foundation > October 2024 and to date; - Member of the Advisory Board of Ar.Co Center for Art and Visual Communication > 1996 to date; - Member of the Advisory Board of the Laurel Association; - Member of the Council of Founders (1989 to date) and of the Remuneration Committee (2001 to date) of the Museu de Arte Moderna da Fundação de Serralves 1989 to date; - Member of the Portuguese Group in the Bilderberg Meeting > 2019; - Guatemala's Cônsul General in Portugal > 1994 to 2014; - Entrepreneurship and Excellence Award > 2010; - Businesswoman Award > 1999; - Commissioner of Expo 98 > 1998; and - Awarded the Dona Adelaide Ferreira Award > 1998.

-- Course in Corporate Governance course at Harvard Business School > 2016; - Course in Executive Programme at LBS London Business School > 2007; and - Degree in Economics from the University of Porto > 1981.
+• Course In Corporate Governance course at Harvard Business School > 2016;

+Course In Executive Programme at DBS - London Business School > 2007; and

+• Degree In Economics from the University of Porto > 1981.